Wal-Mart's push to get its top suppliers to toe the RFID party line is going nowhere fast, a research firm said Tuesday.

 Put them together, and it spells trouble.

-Wal-Mart's telling its top suppliers that they can't simply add the costs of complying with its RFID initiative to wholesale costs -- the discounter is famous (or infamous) for pressuring suppliers to cut prices to the bone -- but that they must instead identify RFID's benefits within their own organizations.
+Wal-Mart's telling its top suppliers that they can't simply add the costs of complying with its RFID initiative to wholesale costs--the discounter is well-known for pressuring suppliers to cut prices to the bone--but that they must instead identify RFID's benefits within their own organizations.

-“We're asking them to talk to us about how they can use [RFID] internally,” said Linda Dillman, the chief information officer of Wal-Mart said Monday night at a dinner hosted by the Churchill Club, a Silicon Valley issues organization.
-“If they look internally, there will absolutely be a return on investment for them.”
+"We're asking them to talk to us about how they can use [RFID] internally," Wal-Mart CIO Linda Dillman said Monday night at a dinner hosted by the Churchill Club, a Silicon Valley issues organization.
+"If they look internally, there will absolutely be a return on investment for them."

-Forrester's Overby disagreed.
-Companies must spend a considerable amount -- up to $100 million -- to really see any benefit from applying RFID across the board within their own infrastructure.
-Only through so-called “source tagging,” which involves placing the tags on finished goods at the plant, rather than “slap and ship,” where companies put RFID tags only on those products heading to Wal-Mart, can companies see cost advantages of RFID, Overby said.
+Forrester's Overby disagrees.
+Companies must spend a considerable amount--up to $100 million--to really see any benefit from applying RFID across the board within their own infrastructure.
+Only through so-called "source tagging," which involves placing the tags on finished goods at the plant, rather than "slap and ship," where companies put RFID tags only on those products heading to Wal-Mart, can companies see cost advantages of RFID, Overby said.

-Overby pointed out other barriers to meeting Wal-Mart's aggressive deadline, including unproven and unreliable RFID technology, and a dearth of RFID experts and consultants that companies can call upon, making them turn to their own devices, and staff, to come up with a solution.
+Overby pointed out other barriers to meeting Wal-Mart's aggressive deadline, including unproven and unreliable technology and a dearth of RFID experts and consultants that companies can call upon--making them turn to their own devices and staff to come up with a solution.

-Suppliers that Forrester interviewed, however, say different.
-“I have 2,000 RFID tags sitting in my closet,” said one top Wal-Mart supplier.
-“They're left over from a pilot that never worked.”
+But suppliers that Forrester interviewed disagree.
+"I have 2,000 RFID tags sitting in my closet," one top Wal-Mart supplier said.
+"They're left over from a pilot that never worked."

-And that something, said Overby, will probably take the “slap and ship” approach where manufacturers tags cases and pallets with RFID tags at their distribution centers, even if that means manually applying the tags or segregating Wal-Mart bound pallets from the rest of the inventory.
+That something, said Overby, will probably take the "slap and ship" approach where manufacturers tag cases and pallets with RFID tags at their distribution centers, even if that means manually applying the tags or segregating Wal-Mart-bound pallets from the rest of their inventory.

-To break the looming log jam -- Wal-Mart demanding, suppliers unable to completely comply -- Overby recommended that the discounter loosen the requirements to focus on high price items such as apparel, DVDs, and cosmetics, and that suppliers make it clear to Wal-Mart the problems with implementing RFID.
+To break the looming logjam--Wal-Mart demanding, suppliers unable to completely comply--Overby recommended that the discounter loosen the requirements to focus on high-priced items such as apparel, DVDs, and cosmetics, and that suppliers make it clear to Wal-Mart the problems with implementing RFID.